Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 Playing on LV codes, Williams’ collaboration with American pixelist ET for a digital pattern and use of micro-embroideries by black American artist Henry Taylor added an extra dimension to his early lineup.
 The collection was replete with pixelated patterns across a wide array of pieces, alongside the Damier pattern that adorns the house’s bags amplified in yellow and black tones.

-The grand finale was a spectacular concert by Jay-Z. The electrifying performance had the crowd on their toes, their excitement reaching a crescendo when Pharrell took the stage to join his longtime collaborator. and Rihanna, whose arrival in sync with the show’s climax was nothing short of theatrical.
+The grand finale was a spectacular concert by Jay-Z. The electrifying performance had the crowd on their toes, their excitement reaching a crescendo when Pharrell took the stage to join his longtime collaborator.
+While Rihanna’s arrival, in line with the show’s climax and exposing a massive bare baby bump, was nothing short of theatrical.

 As the show drew to a close, an emotional Williams emerged to bow, wiping away tears and pointing skyward in heartfelt thanks.
 The applause that followed was a thunderous affirmation of the musicians’ successful transition into luxury fashion.